 The participants of this network have agreed to adhere to these structural and organizational principles as much as it relates to our work:

-2. NO DOXXINGDo not reveal ANY personal information about anyone in this space.
+- NO DOXXING – Do not reveal ANY personal information about anyone in this space.
 Even if you believe they wont care, even if you think its inconsequential.
 Some projects may require more or less anonymity.
 We will respect and use the identifiers a person desires.
 If you know the true identity behind an alias DO NOT reveal that connection without express permission.

 Definitions: